Vyral/base-template/_posts/2018-06-05-the-potential-pitfalls-of-selling-your-home-by-yourself.md

 {% include youtube.html %}

 Today I want to speak with you about for sale by owner (FSBO) homes.
-Currently we have multiple buyers who are looking at homes from people who want to sell their property on their own.
+Currently, we have multiple buyers who are looking at homes from people who want to sell their property on their own.

 You should know that if you are working with another agent that brings you a buyer, **they are only representing the buyer, not you as a seller.** So, you have no coverage and the majority of the time you are still going to end up paying for that agent.